HugoBlox/theme-academic-cv/content/home/blank-home.md

 +++
-# Project section created with the portfolio widget.
+# Blank home section created with the blank widget.
+# To create more space for photo
 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 100 # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 2 # Order that this section will appear.

-title = "Projects and Code"
+title = ""
 subtitle = ""
-# "Size-based interdisciplinary ecology and modelling"

 [content]
   # Page type to display.
 E.g. project.
-  page_type = "code"
+  page_type = "project"

   # Filter toolbar (optional).
   # Add or remove as many filters (`[[content.filter_button]]` instances) as you like.